Research Interests

 Bio

-Chasitie Brown is a Ph.D.
-Candidate in the Department of Art History and Center for Latin American Visual Studies at the University of Texas at Austin.
-She studies modern and contemporary Cuban art, focusing on race, gender, and diaspora.
-Other research interests include exhibition histories and histories of Latin American migration in Spain, particularly that of the Canary Islands, through a lens of race.
+Chasitie Brown is a PhD Candidate in the Department of Art History and the Center for Latin American Visual Studies (CLAVIS) at the University of Texas at Austin.
+She specializes in contemporary art from Latin America and the Caribbean with a focus on Cuban art and art criticism.
+Her research interests include representations of race, gender, and history in contemporary Cuban art of the island and its global diaspora in Spain, with a particular focus on the Canary Islands.

-Chasitie is the 2024–2025 Donald D. Harrington Dissertation Fellow at the University of Texas at Austin.
-Her research has received support from the 2023–2024 Twelve-Month Ittleson Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Goizueta Graduate Research Fellowship at the Cuban Heritage Collection at the University of Miami, and the Tinker Foundation Field Research Grant among others.
+Chasitie’s research has received generous support from the Donald D. Harrington Foundation at the University of Texas at Austin, the Afro-Latin American Research Institute at Harvard University, the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art, the Goizueta Foundation at the Cuban Heritage Collection at the University of Miami, and the Tinker Foundation among others.